Zane's The Jump Off

-Zane's The Jump Off is an American television series on the Cinemax network, created by Zane.
+Zane's The Jump Off is an American television series on the Cinemax network, created by author Zane.
 The series follows the lives of five successful African American men from all sorts of backgrounds as it tells the stories of their everyday lives.
 The series aired from March 29 to June 21, 2013.

 Plot

-Zane's latest series follows five 30-something frat brothers and their women as they grapple with issues like commitment, fidelity and forgiveness.
+Set in Miami, the series follows five 30-something African American fraternity brothers and the various women in their lives as they grapple with issues with commitment, fidelity and forgiveness.